jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Configuration of
 Enterprise Assets
 and Software (CSC 4\)
-What is the
-same?

 This industry
 continues to be
 targeted by financially
 motivated criminals
 going after Payment
 and Personal data.
-Patterns in years
-5\-year
-difference
-3\-year
-difference
-Difference
-with peers
-System Intrusion
-Less
-Less
-No change
-Social Engineering
-Greater
-No change
-No change
-Basic Web
-Application Attacks
-Greater
-Greater
-No change
-NAICS
-72

 Figure 77\.
-Top patterns over time in Accommodation and Food Services breaches 2022 DBIRIndustries
+Top patterns over time in Accommodation and Food Services breaches

-54
-Figure 78\.
-Top Action varieties in
-Accommodation and Food Services breaches (n\=58\)
+2022 DBIR Industries

+53

 Figure 78 captures the top Action varieties found in this industry.
 This is one of the few industries that is extremely long tailed, with over 80%